greennhead/RailHeistEditor/README.md

 - Mouse
 - Plus - Zoom in
 - Minus - Zoom out

+## Usage:
+Of Patch:
+- Patch your UFO 50 data.win using XDelta patcher.
+Rail heist should now have a "custom levels" tab.
+This will load all levels from AppData/Local/ufo50/RailHeistLevels
+Of Editor:
+- Launch RailHeistEditor.exe
+- Left click to place tiles, right click to erase them.

 ## Known jank/bugs:
 - Moving your mouse too fast will create gaps in tiles